-The adult bed bug is reddish-brown in colour with an oval, flattened body around 4-5 mm long with 3 pairs of legs - the forelegs are very close to the head and the middle and hindlegs are about 1/4 of the way along the body leaving a large portion of the ticks abdomen 'unsupported'.
+The adult bed bug is reddish-brown in colour with an oval, flattened body around 4-5 mm long with 3 pairs of legs – the forelegs are very close to the head and the middle and hind legs are about 1/4 of the way along the body leaving a large portion of the bed bugs abdomen ‘unsupported’.
 The Bed Bug has a prominent piercing and sucking mouthpart in the form of a proboscis that swings forward and then downward when feeding.
-There is only 3 stages and the two nymph stages the developing Bed Bug look very simllar to the adult, just smaller and lighter in colour.
+There is only 3 stages and the two nymph stages the developing Bed Bug look very similar to the adult, just smaller and lighter in colour.

 Bed Bugs are truly ‘bugs’ as they belong to the insect Order Hemiptera.
 They have no wings and unlike Fleas cannot jump.

 The Bed Bug lifecycle can take as little as 45 days or depend on food and temperature as long as a year in cooler environments.
 The average development from egg to adult is around 50 days.